JonathanSalwan/ROPgadget/README.md

   - Addition of 64 bit linux support for ROP exploit generation.
   - Addition of 64 bit support for ROP gadget searching.
+  - Addition of Windows PE file loading for gadget searching.
+  - Addition of detection of shared libraries and improved code gen for them.
   - generation of execve ROP exploits with arbitrary argument vectors.
   - payload generation in PHP, C and Perl as well as improved generation for python.